 They are also trying to jail him for life for the unauthorised disclosures of those classified documents.
 These are purely journalistic activities: if Julian Assange ends up in prison for this, every journalist will be at risk.
 It will be the end of journalism exposing war crimes, torture and serious human rights violations.
 Secondly, US authorities keeps putting forward the accusation that Assange would have put lives at risk.

 From the very beginning, the Pentagon tried to argue that WikiLeaks might have blood on their hands, and since 2010 they’ve worked really hard trying to assess the potentially harmful impact of these publications.
 Ten years later, they are still unable to bring a single shred of evidence that anyone was killed or injured or put in prison as a result of the WikiLeaks’ revelations.
-Even at the Chelsea Manning trial, the head of the task force established by the US authorities to analyse the publications didn’t find a single ‘victim’.
+Even at the Chelsea Manning trial, the head of the task force established by the US authorities to analyse the publications didn’t find a single victim.

 “The reason the unredacted cables were published was because two journalists from The Guardian published the password in a book, making the information available for anyone to access…

 Meanwhile, we have plenty of evidence of war crimes thanks to the WikiLeaks publications.
-The fact that the war criminals have never been indicted and never spent a single day in prison, whereas Julian Assange has never known freedom again and now risks spending his life in prison, gives you a measure of how the US democracy lost its way.
+The fact that the war criminals have never been indicted and never spent a single day in prison, whereas Julian Assange has never known freedom since and risks spending his life in prison, gives you a measure of how the US democracy lost its way.
 The Assange case is a wake-up call: US democracy is getting so dystopian that the war criminals enjoy impunity, whereas a journalist exposing war crimes gets life imprisonment.
 It’s unprecedented.

 But still, wouldn’t it be a reasonable argument to say that Assange could have put people’s lives at risk by not being careful enough and publishing unredacted cables.